Lawn Sprinklers/RPZ Backflow Preventer Permit

 The City of Naperville, in compliance with State of Illinois law, requires that all sprinkler systems include an RPZ (also called a backflow preventer).
 The RPZ is a check valve that prevents impurities, such as insecticides or animal wastes, from invading a home’s potable water system.
 This valve is crucial to maintaining the purity of a home’s drinking water and the safety of the community’s drinking water supply.

 The City of Naperville has adopted a Cross-Connection Control Program.
 This program requires that all RPZs be tested when first installed and then annually thereafter.
 Upon installation, the owner must have the RPZ tested by a qualified, independent inspector and registered with Aqua Backflow (email@example.com).
-The City then will verify the registration at the time of the final inspection.
+The City will verify the registration at the time of the final inspection.

 If any portion of the sprinkler system is to be located within the public right-of-way/parkway, a Right-of-Way Encroachment License Agreement (PDF) must be completed and submitted along with the permit application.

-Download the Lawn Sprinkler/RPZ Permit Application (PDF).
+To apply for a commercial or non-residential lawn sprinkler/RPZ permit, download the Lawn Sprinkler/RPZ Permit Application (PDF).